-The Council will seek opportunities to meet the identified local housing need to purchase properties from private development companies to increase the Council's housing stock under Section 106 agreements.
+The Council will seek opportunities to purchase properties from private development companies to increase the Council's housing stock under Section 106 agreements.

 As of October 2020 the Council is in agreement with three developers to purchase Section 106 properties.
 The current agreements will deliver an additional 25 properties into the Council's housing stock, these are;